JureCerar/tito/README.md

 FKKT __ti:to__ works well with [FKKT kdo]() utility.

 ## Installing FKKT __ti:to__
-This is a script so no installation is needed, but out of continence `Makefile` is included.
+This is a script so no installation is needed - Just make sure to make it executable with `chmod +x` and then run with `./tito-dev.sh`.

+However, out of convenience `Makefile` is included.
 For 'standard' installation, type the following as *root* (or *sudo*):
 ```bash
 make install
 ```